 A committee will be created to consider the appeal of cases resulting in suspension, expulsion, degree revocation or rescission of credit of students.
 The committee shall be appointed by the president of the university who shall have the authority to determine the composition of the committee.
-The committee may include (1) faculty members whose primary duties are not concerned with the administration of student conduct and affairs; (2) students, and (3) administrative employees whose primary duties are not concerned with the administration of student conduct and affairs.
+The committee may include (1) faculty members whose primary duties are not concerned with the administration of student conduct and affairs; (2) students, and (3) administrative employees whose primary duties are not concerned with the administration.